-A local anesthetic will be used to numb your skin.
-The doctor will then insert a small needle near the medial branch nerve.
+The doctor will insert a small needle directly into the facet joint.
 Fluoroscopy, a type of x-ray, must be used to ensure the safe and proper position of the needle.
 Dye will also be injected to make sure the needle is at the correct spot.
-Once the doctor is sure the needle is correctly placed, the anesthetic will be injected.
+When the doctor is sure the needle is at the correct place, the medicine will be injected.